Types of Degrees Instrumentation Technology Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Instrumentation Tech, too.
-About 0.5% of those with this major are international students.
+Instrumentation Tech appeals to people across the globe.
+About 0.4% of those with this major are international students.

 How Much Do Instrumentation Technology Majors Make?